Recent Posts

 Diabetes: What you need to know — and do

 Almost 30 million adults and children in the U.S. have diabetes, and there are several forms of the disease.
-Type 1 diabetes, which afflicts approximately 5% of the U.S. population, is an autoimmune disease where the body destroys the cells in the pancreas that produce insulin.
-Many people think this type of diabetes is only diagnosed in children and adolescents, but more than half the people diagnosed with type 1 diabetes are over 30.
+Type 1 diabetes, which affects approximately 5% of the U.S. population, is an autoimmune disease where the body destroys the cells in the pancreas that produce insulin.
+Many people think this type of diabetes is only diagnosed in children and teens, but more than half the people diagnosed with type 1 diabetes are over 30.

-Type 2 diabetes is a condition where the pancreas still produces insulin but the body doesn’t use it appropriately.
-In the past, this type of diabetes was only diagnosed in adults.
-But now that many young people are overweight and have obesity issues, we’re seeing this much more in children and adolescents.
+Type 2 diabetes is a condition where the pancreas still produces insulin, but the body doesn’t use it appropriately.
+In the past, this type of diabetes usually only occurred in adults.
+But now that many young people are overweight and have obesity issues, this type of diabetes is developing more in children and adolescents.

 Types of diabetes